Word Accessibility

 4. If the image is purely decorative, leave the Description field blank.

-The Office Accessibility Checker will flag images that need alternative text.
+The Office Accessibility Checker will flag images that do not have alternative text.
+In the Accessibility pane, Missing object description will appear as an error.
 Do not rely on the automatically generated alt text, it is rarely useful.
-In the Accessibility pane, Missing alternative text will appear as an error.

-Add alternative text to simple charts but also include table data for complex charts and data sets.
+A concise and meaningful title or caption helps all readers.
+Add alt text to graphs and charts but also include table data for complex charts and data sets.
 Best practice is to include table data adjacent to the chart, but linking to the data elsewhere in the document is also an effective method.
 Ensure the link text explains the destination.

 Ensure embedded media has text equivalents.
 Videos must have closed captions and audio must have a transcript.